microsoft/ebpf-for-windows/docs/eBpfExtensions.md

 *Example*

-Below is an example of sample extension where it is now including context header start the of the original context
+Below is an example of a sample extension where it is now including eBPF context header at the start of the original context structure:
-structure:

 ```c
 // Original sample extension program context that is passed to the eBPF program.